 In this case, all expected answers have been provided.
-(There’s no need to include the negative response options as no one would expect a poor level of care).
+There’s no need to include the negative answer options, as no one would expect a poor level of care.

 4. Limit your number of answers per question

-Offering too many or too few answer options are both bad practises.
+Offering too many or too few answer options is bad practise.
 Too few answer options may be restrictive whilst too many can be confusing.

-If you find you constantly have more than four or five answer choices, yours questions may be too broad.
-Ask yourself if those questions can be split into two or simplified in some way.
+If you have more than four or five answer choices, your questions may be too broad.
+Ask yourself if they can be split into two or simplified in some way.

 5. Provide 'No Opinion' answer options (when necessary)

-By including a ‘neutral’ answer option, such as ‘N/A’ or ‘No Opinion’, you give respondents the choice to OPT out.
-If those respondents didn’t this option, they’d have to select another answer.
+By including a ‘neutral’ answer option, such as ‘N/A’, ‘Prefer not to Answer’ or ‘No Opinion’, you give respondents the choice to opt-out.
+If they aren’t given this choice, they have to select another answer.
 Which means that data isn’t accurate.